 Our route to carbon neutral

 We declared a Climate Emergency in December 2018 and aim to make the District carbon neutral by 2030.
-The full declaration is available in the minutes of 6 December 2018 Full Council meeting.
+The full declaration is available in the minutes of the 6 December 2018 Full Council meeting.

 Coleford Offices Heat Decarbonisation Plan